Photon region boundary for stationary axisymmetric black holes: Introduction

-We first set up the background asymptotically flat stationary axisymmetric spacetime in section \ref{Setup}.
-We then describe the usual method taken in the literature so far towards analysing SPOs, photon region and then introduce a different approach in section \ref{Definition and existence}.
+We first set up the background asymptotically flat, stationary, axisymmetric spacetime and discuss the constraint on the effective potential that needs to be satisfied at the location of SPOs in section \ref{Setup}.
+For the rest of the analysis, we assume that the spacetimes under consideration admit SPOs and the constraint is satisfied at the corresponding location.
+We then briefly describe the usual analytical method taken in the literature so far to analyze SPOs and photon region in separable spacetimes, and then introduce a generic approach towards photon region that applies to both separable and non-separable spacetimes in section \ref{Definition and existence}.
 The construction of the photon region's boundary based on the effective potential $V(r,\theta)$ is given in section \ref{Definition of boundary}.
 This construction depends on the photon's parameters, namely the energy $E$ and angular momentum $L$ of a photon.
-Since the photon region is expected to be characterized only by the black hole's geometry, we reformulate the photon region boundary entirely in terms of the metric functions of the background spacetime in section \ref{Inner and Outer boundary}.
-We then prove in section \ref{Existence of boundary} that such a boundary and hence the photon region always exist in any stationary axisymmetric black hole spacetimes described by the metric in section \ref{Setup} and further investigate salient features of these boundaries in section \ref{General features}.
+Since the photon region is expected to be characterized entirely by the black hole's geometry, we reformulate the boundary solely in terms of the metric functions of the background spacetime in section \ref{Inner and Outer boundary}.
+We then show in section \ref{Existence of boundary} that at least one solution for such a boundary lies outside the horizon.
+We further investigate salient features of these boundaries in section \ref{General features}.
 We analyze the intersection of the photon region with the ergoregion in section \ref{Intersection of the photon region and ergoregion}, the rotation sense of SPOs in section \ref{Rotation sense of SPOs}, and light rings in section \ref{Light Rings}.
-We find that the boundary of the photon region closer to the horizon called the inner boundary, may lie partially inside and partially outside the ergoregion, and the SPOs traversing it are co-rotating with the black hole.
+We show that the boundary of the photon region closer to the horizon called the inner boundary, may lie partially inside and partially outside the ergoregion, and the SPOs traversing it are co-rotating with the black hole.
 Whereas the boundary away from the horizon, termed the outer boundary, always lies outside the ergoregion, and the SPOs traversing the outer boundary are counter-rotating.
 Further, the light rings on the boundaries are located at the extrema of the curves $r(\theta)$ defining the boundaries of the photon region.
 As a consistency check, we implement our approach to known cases of exact black hole solutions for which the photon region has been studied using the conventional method in section \ref{Examples}.
 The discussion is presented in section \ref{conclusion}.

 The metric signature adopted is $(-,+,+,+)$ and natural units $G=\hbar=c=1$ are used.